Unboxed-Software/solana-course/content/durable-nonces.md

   5. Add the transfer instruction (you can add any instruction you want here).
   6. Sign the transaction with the keyPairs that need to sign it, and make sure to add the nonce authority as a signer as well.
   7. Serialize the transaction and encode it.
-  8. at this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
+  8. At this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
 2. Submit the durable transaction.
   1. Decode the serialized transaction.
   2. Submit it using the `sendAndConfirmRawTransaction` function.